Sample-efficient LLM Optimization with Reset Replay: Experiments

-To evaluate the broader applicability of \modelname, we extend our experiments to a general domain.
+To evaluate the broader applicability of \modelname, we extend our experiments beyond mathematical domains.
 We optimize the Llama3.2 on the UltraFeedback dataset and subsequently test on the challenging MMLU-Pro reasoning task.
 As baselines, we employ two different preference optimization algorithms, DPO and SimPO, and each algorithm incorporates a different contribution of SFT loss.
 We then augmented these baseline methods with \modelname~to isolate its impact.
 Figure~\ref{fig:mmlu-pro} illustrates the comparative performance, highlighting the improvements conferred by our method.
-Specifically, it show that varying the proportion of SFT loss yield minimal performance improvements and induce overfitting after approximately 400 training steps.
+Specifically, it shows that varying the proportion of SFT loss yields minimal performance improvements and induces overfitting after approximately 400 training steps.
 In stark contrast, LoRR achieves a significant performance increase by efficiently reusing sample data through its reset-and-replay cycle.
+To further substantiate the generalizability, we conducted extensive evaluations on nine widely adopted open-domain question answering and reasoning benchmarks.
+Table~\ref{tab:qa_results} summarizes the F1 scores across these datasets for different base models (Llama3.2-3B and Qwen2.5-3B) optimized with standard DPO and our \modelname.
+The results clearly demonstrate that \modelname consistently outperforms the pure DPO baselines across all evaluated commonsense and reasoning tasks.
+This confirms that the efficiency and performance improvements yielded by our method are robust and broadly applicable to general reasoning scenarios.